Table of Contents

 When Should Investors Choose a Cashable or Redeemable GIC?

-So what does GIC mean?
+So what is a cashable GIC?
 It is A Guaranteed Investment Certificate is an investment product that takes the form of a deposit account at a financial institution.
 These are usually non-redeemable GICs/ non cashable GIC, meaning they’re locked in for a specific term or period of time, and you can’t access your money until the term is over and the investment reaches maturity.
 GICs typically require some level of commitment, meaning your money is locked away for a certain period of time.
 Then, what is a non-redeemable GIC?
 In some cases, banks and issuers may allow an investor to withdraw money from a GIC, but those withdrawals often come with penalties in the form of early withdrawal fees and reduced interest rates, which are mainly known as non-redeemable GIC.

 GICs are generally considered safe investments.
 That’s because your principal is not only guaranteed but any deposits you make under $100,000 are insured by the Canada Deposit Insurance Corporation (CDIC).
 But when you suddenly need access to your money and it’s locked away in a deposit account for the next year, it might not feel so safe anymore.
 This is why some investors prefer having access to their GIC funds if they need it.
 After all, in the event of an emergency—or in the event that things change—wouldn’t it be great to just cash out and take your money back?
 This is what cashable and redeemable GICs are for.